top of page

 Play-Based Ideas

-1. Peek-a-Boo
+Peek-a-Boo

-• “Where’s Mommy? … Peek-a-boo!”
+• With hands: Cover your eyes with your hands and say, “Where’s Mommy? … Peek-a-boo!”
 Wait to see if your child laughs, looks, or imitates.

 • With a blanket: Hide behind a small blanket or scarf and say, “Where's Mommy?" or "Mama where are you?...
-Boo!”
+Peek a Boo!”
 You can also hide your child under the blanket and “find” them.

 • Behind a pillow or couch: Pop up and down saying,